 Mature Wines Make the Best Champagne for New Year’s Eve

-Your first rule for picking out the absolute best Champagne for New Year’s is to only serve bottles that have aged sufficiently.
-The age of the wine, and how well it’s currently drinking, matter far more than any other factor when it comes to finding a great Champagne.
-Factors like vintage, bottle value, and even producer aren’t always as important as the wine’s maturity; you could have a perfect bottle of young Krug sitting in storage, but if that bottle still needs another ten years in your cellar, you may waste the wine’s potential by uncorking it too early.
+The first rule for picking out the absolute best Champagne for New Year’s Eve is to serve bottles that have aged sufficiently and are ready to drink now.
+Factors like overall bottle value or even rarity aren’t always as important as the wine’s maturity.
+You could have a perfect bottle of young vintage brut Krug sitting in storage, but if that bottle still needs another ten years in the cellar, you might risk wasting the wine’s potential by uncorking it too early.
+Champagne can always be drunk young, however, if you can be patient and wait for it to fully mature, your efforts will pay off.
 In general, it’s better to serve a non-vintage Champagne that’s meant to be opened right away than to open a more valuable vintage wine that still needs time in a cellar.
-Champagnes like Billecart-Salmon Brut Rosé and Krug Grande Cuvée are excellent examples of high-quality non-vintage Champagne that is worthy of New Year’s Eve toasts.

-Another method for determining whether your Champagne is ready to be uncorked is to consider the style of Champagne that you plan on serving.
-Here are the anticipated average aging times for vintage Champagne in each of the primary styles:
+Another method for determining whether your Champagne is ready to be uncorked is to consider the type of Champagne that you plan on serving.
+Here are the anticipated average aging times for all of the primary types of vintage Champagne:

 Prestige Cuvées – These wines age the longest, and are usually made from Chardonnay and Pinot Noir (with occasional Pinot Meunier in the blend).
 Let these wines age for at least 15 years.

 Blanc de Blancs – Made only from Chardonnay, these age the second-longest, on average.
-Wait at least 10 years, preferably more, to serve this style.
+Wait at least ten years, preferably more, to serve this style.

-Non-Prestige Rosé – These require less aging than Blanc de Blancs, but are still best-served between 5 and 10 years after release, sometimes more.
+Non-Prestige Rosé – These require less aging than Blanc de Blancs, but are still best served between five and ten years after release, sometimes more.

 Blanc de Noirs – Made only from Pinot Noir, these wines take the least amount of time to reach maturity.
-Serving them between 5 and 10 years after release will offer you the best tasting experience.
+Serving them between five and ten years after release will offer you the best tasting experience.

 In addition, any style of Champagne will age more slowly in a large-format bottle, like a magnum.
 Keep this in mind as you shop for the best Champagne for New Year’s Eve.